-Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.IR.12 Risk cause The UK is currently facing an unprecedented storm of increasing prices, bills and tax.
+Risk Code Risk Identification Managed by Risk Control Measures Likelihood Risk Evaluation SRP.IR.12 Risk cause Chief Executive, Council Cost of Living Task Force to oversee the Council's response 3 5

+The UK is currently facing an unprecedented storm of increasing prices, bills and tax.
 The 40 year high inflation rate of 9% is the main driver of the cost of living crisis which has outstripped wage and benefit increases.
 Risk event Rapid ongoing rise of energy prices (gas, electricity and fuel) as well as food and drink prices.
-Risk effect The impact on households is already being noted with 87% of adults in the UK reported an increase in their cost of living in April 2022 (Office for National Statistics; Francis-Devine et al., 2022).
-The price rises will impact low-income households the hardest as a larger proportion Director Children, Young People and Partnerships, Executive Director Place, Director Health 1.
-Council Cost of Living Task Force to oversee the Council's response to the crisis 2.
+Executive Director Children, Young People and Partnerships, Executive Director Place, Director Health and Social Care to the crisis 2.
 Allocation of LACER funding to support those most affected 3.
 Strategic Evaluation Partner appointed to create poverty profile 4.
 Community Planning Partnership has established a Midlothian Strategic Poverty Prevention Group co-chaired by Council Leader and Director of Public Health 5.
 New Child Poverty chair and lead appointed (Executive Director Children, Young People and Partnerships) 6.
-Child Poverty self-evaluation underway with Improvement Service 3 5 of their bills are on energy and food.
-The Resolution Foundation estimates an extra 1.3 million people will fall into absolute poverty in 2023, including 500,000 children. --- -- -- --
+Child Poverty self-evaluation underway with Improvement Service Risk effect The impact on households is already being noted with 879 of adults in the UK reported an increase in their cost of living in April 2022 (Office for National Statistics; Francis-Devine et al, 2022).
+The price rises will impact low-income households the hardest as a larger proportion of their bills are on energy and food.
+The Resolution Foundation estimates an extra 1.3 million people will fall into absolute poverty in 2023, including 500,000 children.

 Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.12.1 Cost of Living Task Force Q3 22/23: Establishment of Warm and Welcoming Hubs in Lasswade and Newbattle libraries for the winter Q2 22/23: The Council agreed to establish a Cost of Living Crisis Task Force at its meeting on 28 June 2022 and is now meeting fortnightly.
 Membership is drawn across CMT, cross party member representation and NHS.
-Chief Executive 31 March 2023 SRP.RA.12.2 LACER funding Q2 22/23: Identification of 15 trusted partners to distribute funding in communities for food and fuel, wash and dry provision and support to establish reheatable food initiatives.
-Lifelong Learning and Employability 2
+Chief Executive 31 March 2023 2 SRP.RA.12.2 LACER funding Q2 22/23: Identification of 15 trusted partners to distribute funding in communities for food and fuel, wash and dry provision and support to establish re-heatable food initiatives.
+Lifelong Learning and Employability Ø